2016 EurAsia Cup

 The 2016 EurAsia Cup presented by DRB-HICOM was the second edition of the EurAsia Cup, a team golf event contested between teams representing Asia and Europe.
-It was held from 15–17 January at the Glenmarie Golf and Country Club in Shah Alam, Selangor, Malaysia.
+It was held from 15 to 17 January at the Glenmarie Golf and Country Club in Shah Alam, Selangor, Malaysia.
 The inaugural event in 2014 finished in a tie, and so the Cup was shared between the teams.
 For the 2016 edition, the team size was increased from 10 to 12 with a corresponding increase in the number of matches from 20 to 24.

 The event had a $4,800,000 purse; $300,000 to each member of the winning team and $100,000 to each member of the losing team.

 Europe comfortably won the match 18½ to 5½ and, in doing so, became the first winners of the trophy.